Talk about your quick-starting careers.

 In Richards’ first season in Chicago, Pierce went 15-14 with a 3.03 ERA.
 The most striking improvement was in his control of the strike zone.
 In 391 innings over the previous two seasons, Pierce had walked 249 hitters while striking out 213.
 Under Richards, Pierce’s strikeout rate fell slightly (and temporarily, as it turned out), but his walk rate fell significantly, from one walk every two innings to one walk every three.

 He did all this while pitching for the White Sox.
 He also threw four one-hitters, and on June 27, 1958, he just missed becoming the first left-handed pitcher in major-league history to twirl a perfect game.
 Facing the Washington Senators before 11,300 fans at Comiskey Park, Pierce retired the first 26 batters he faced and owned a 3-0 lead with two outs in the top of the ninth inning.
-But Washington manager Cookie Lavagetto – who, as a pinch-hitter, famously broke up a World Series no-hitter in 1947 – sent up a pinch-hitter, Ed Fitz Gerald, and Fitz Gerald doubled.
-Afterward Pierce said, “The pitch . . . was a good one that had a sharp break but he was still able to get around on it.”
+But Washington manager Cookie Lavagetto — who, as a pinch-hitter, famously broke up a World Series no-hitter in 1947 — sent up a pinch-hitter, Ed Fitz Gerald, and Fitz Gerald doubled.
+He then struck out Albie Pearson to end the game.

 The 1958 season (17-11, 2.68 ERA) would be Pierce’s last great one.
 In ’59 his ERA jumped nearly a full run, to 3.62, and he went 14-15.
 Most disappointingly for Pierce, after starting 33 games during the regular season, he wasn’t given a single starting assignment in the World Series, instead pitching four (scoreless) relief innings.